firebase/firebase-js-sdk/.changeset/smart-crabs-warn.md

 "@firebase/database": patch
 ---

+Fix issue with how get results for filtered queries are added to cache.
-Fix filtered get() cache and fixed issue where events weren't getting propagated to listeners.
+Fix issue with events not getting propagated to listeners by get.